r4j4h/jspackager-test/docs/IODA/Apis/GCC.md

-takes filepaths
+takes filepaths and possible options gives contents and status streams

-gives contents and status stream
+I am now parsing the status streams' output of status report and warning/error details